Damaged Relationships: Are They Salvageable?

-- The people pleasers trying to pacify everyone, instead makes everything worse.
+- The people pleasers trying to appease everyone instead make everything worse.

 - Family members speaking ill of each other or about someone’s spouse even when their children are in the room.

-How can relationships heal if these type of behaviors are allowed to continue and fester?
+How can relationships heal if these types of behaviors are allowed to continue and fester?
 They can’t.
 Something has to change.

 Are these relationships salvageable?

-Each individual is responsible for their own actions and the words they speak.
+Each individual is responsible for their actions and the words they speak.
 I am very guilty of letting the cycle continue instead of putting a stop to it myself.
 Especially when trying to enforce boundaries, so the behavior will stop.
-There will be people who will bust down those fences or bully their way in.
+There will be people who will bust down those fences or bully to break those boundaries.

-Whoever gossips to you will gossip about you. ~ Spanish Proverb
+Whoever gossips to you will talk about you. ~ Spanish Proverb

 One person at a time.
-When someone speaks bad about another family member – walk away, change the subject, or say to them politely, I don’t want to hear this, or say something nice about the person who is being gossiped about.
+When someone speaks terribly about another family member – walk away, change the subject, or say politely, I don’t want to hear this or say something nice about the person.
 I know this may be uncomfortable.
-Believe me, I struggle with this myself.
+I struggle with this myself.
 I am definitely, a work in progress and probably always will be.
-Hurtful words are weapons and when people are wounded, they will afflict pain on others.
+Hurtful words are weapons, and when people are wounded, they will afflict pain on others.